Concentrate Vaporizer Overview

 The other heating method vaporizers commonly employ is known as convection heating.
 Convection heating occurs whenever material is indirectly vaporized by the passage of hot air.
 In a convection vaporizer, the heating element warms the air around it.
 Then, either when the consumer draws on the mouthpiece or with the help of a built-in fan, the hot air is forced through the chamber and over the material, vaporizing it as it goes.

-What are the different devices out there?
+What are the different concentrate vaporizers?

 In addition to these questions about session type, you should also consider: